Baylor vs. BYU NCAA Football Odds, Plays and Insights | October 16, 2021

 - The Bears and their opponents score an average of 49.1 points per game, 1.4 fewer than Saturday's total.

-- The 50.5-point total for this game is five points below the 55.5 points per game average total in Cougars games this season.
+- The 55.5 PPG average total in Cougars games this season is five points more than this game's over/under.

 Baylor Stats and Trends

-- Baylor's games this year have gone over the point total four times in six opportunities (66.7%).
+- Baylor's games this year have hit the over four times in six opportunities (66.7%).

-- When Baylor puts up more than 20.5 points, it is 4-1 against the spread and 5-0 overall.
+- Baylor is 4-1 against the spread and 5-0 overall this season when the team scores more than 20.5 points.

-- In games that Baylor totals more than 367.8 yards, the team is 3-1 against the spread and 4-0 overall.
+- In games that Baylor piles up over 367.8 yards, the team is 3-1 against the spread and 4-0 overall.

-- This year, the Bears have four turnovers, six fewer than the Cougars have takeaways (10).
+- The Bears have four giveaways this season, while the Cougars have 10 takeaways .

 - Find the latest spread and moneyline odds for Baylor at SISportsbook.